wp-plugins/blunt-cache/readme.txt

 Add all that up and find something, I couldn't.
 Even if you can find most of it the fact that most caching plugins try to be all things to all people make them extremely complicated to use for fragments and objects.

+= Isn't Object Caching in this plugin just a wrapper for the Transients API? =

+Yes, it is.
+But I was building a plugin for caching fragments using hooks and filters and I decided that I would include object caching as well.
+Besides the Transients API does not give you any easy way to delete all of your transients.
+This plugin keeps track of what has been cached and allows you to clear that cache easily, or turn it off.
+If you use the transient functions then they are always on, good luck debuging or seeing changes to your site before they expire naturally unless you plan to go through the added effort of adding actions to all of the admin save and update hooks.

 == Changelog ==